lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 **Assumptions:**

-You can run the `PreviewRenewal` API anytime during the current term to get the MOQ offer recommendations.
+You can run the `PreviewRenewal` API anytime during the current term to get the recommendations.

 ### Request header